HB399 takes effect in211d 8h 35m— Cloverleaf is racing this deadline.Show up June 3 →

 05

 Greenleaf, WI: withdrawn after a single ~100-resident community meeting organized in under a week (Jan 2026).
 Dundee Township, MI: withdrawn after the village council voted to block water supply (Oct 2025).
-Edwardsville, IL: did not move forward after the public records exposed the secret discussions (Mar 2026).
-Cloverleaf's own CDO acknowledged the company 'should have done more public communication and listening.'
-The pattern is consistent — they leave when the costs of staying outweigh the costs of moving on.PB1-05PB2-05PB3-05
+Edwardsville, IL: did not move forward after public records exposed the secret discussions (Mar 2026).
+But a withdrawal is a pause, not a surrender: Cloverleaf's Greenleaf withdrawal statement named the Town of Wrightstown, and by spring 2026 the company was back before the Village of Wrightstown advancing a data center through a utility-infrastructure referendum.
+Its CDO described the real test plainly: 'What we typically look for is leadership that is willing to have the conversations and facilitate those conversations.'
+They leave a room when the cost of staying is too high — and look for the next room with cooperative officials.PB1-05PB2-05PB3-05PB4-05PB5-05

 06